 Infusion-related reactions

-Ultomiris is given by IV infusion.
-So, some people may have infusion-related reactions with this medication.
+You will receive Ultomiris by intravenous (IV) infusion.
+Some people may have infusion-related reactions with this medication.
 These are side effects that occur during or shortly after your infusion.
 In clinical trials, infusion-related reactions were rare with Ultomiris treatment.

 Symptoms of infusion-related reactions may include: